+The Catalyst Monitor is supported by "spark ignition" vehicles only.
 The Catalyst Monitor is a "Two-Trip" Monitor.
 If a fault is found on the first trip, the computer temporarily saves the fault in its memory as a Pending Code.
 The computer does not command the MIL on at this time.
 If the fault is sensed again on the second trip, the computer commands the MIL "On" and saves the code in its long-term memory.

 Heated Catalyst Monitor - Operation of the "heated" catalytic converter is similar to the catalytic converter.
 The main difference is that a heater is added to bring the catalytic converter to its operating temperature more quickly.
 This helps reduce emissions by reducing the converter's down time when the engine is cold.
 The Heated Catalyst Monitor performs the same diagnostic tests as the catalyst Monitor, and also tests the catalytic converter's heater for proper operation.
-This Monitor is also a "Two-Trip" Monitor.